Society Fellowship Links

 Qualifications

-Fellows should be working on topics related to the 2024-25 theme of Silence.
+Fellows should be working on topics related to the 2025-26 theme of Scale.
 Their approach to the humanities should be broad enough to appeal to students and scholars in several humanistic disciplines.
-Applicants must have received the Ph.D. degree before January 1, 2023.
+Applicants must have received the Ph.D. degree before January 1, 2024.
 The Society for the Humanities will not consider applications from scholars who received the Ph.D. after this date.
 Applicants must also have one or more years of teaching experience, which may include teaching as a graduate student.
 International scholars are welcome to apply, contingent upon visa eligibility.

 Application Procedures

-The deadline to apply was September 20, 2023.
-Awards will be announced by the end of December 2023.
+The deadline to apply is September 20, 2024.
+Awards will be announced by the end of December 2024.

 Diversity and Inclusion are a part of Cornell University's heritage.
 We are a recognized employer and educator valuing AA/EEO, Protected Veterans, and Individuals with Disabilities.
 We also recognize a lawful preference in employment practices for Native Americans living on or near Indian reservations.
 If you need accommodations in order to complete the application, please contact Society staff at humctr@cornell.edu.